pthu/sahd/docs/words/redemption.md

 For a fuller discussion of the lexical field ‘Deliverance’ as a whole see on this site the
-<a href="/sahd/miscellaneous/overview_deliverance/">‘Overview
+<a href="/sahd/miscellaneous/overview_deliverance/">Overview
-of SAHD entries for ‘Deliverance’ words</a> by Graham I. Davies.
+of SAHD Entries for ‘Deliverance’ Words</a> by Graham I. Davies.

 ## INTRODUCTION